FarhadBanazadeh/sequence-computations/README.md

 Depending on the publication, this repository contains:

-* LaTeX manuscript sources (`.tex`)
+- LaTeX manuscript sources (`.tex`)
-* compiled research papers (`.pdf`)
+- compiled research papers (`.pdf`)
-* C source code
+- C source code
-* Python verification scripts
+- Python verification scripts
-* computational summaries
+- computational summaries
-* JSON data
+- JSON data
-* trajectory and verification outputs
+- trajectory and verification outputs
-* supplementary archives
+- supplementary archives
-* reproducibility ZIP packages
+- reproducibility ZIP packages
-* checksum files
+- checksum files

-The computational implementation is not identical across all six publications.
+The computational implementation is not identical across all seven publications.

 Researchers should consult the specific manuscript and computational package associated with the paper being examined.